 Wake Forest Baptist’s head and neck cancer surgeons are experts at performing microvascular reconstruction surgery to restore your appearance and quality of life following treatment.
 We treat more than 300 cases of cancer each year, many of which involve microvascular reconstruction surgery with free flaps.

-Microvascular reconstruction free flaps can return function to delicate tissues of the head and neck damaged by cancer removal or radiation therapy.
-Skin grafts made of tissue, bone and nerves taken from other places in the body are reconstructed to replace the defective tissues.
-Our doctors use state-of-the-art surgical techniques to reconnect the nerves and blood vessels of the flap to those on the body so that the free flaps take on the form and function of the tissues they replaced.
+Free flaps are skin grafts made of tissues, bone and nerves taken from other places in the body.
+After they are reconstructed to replace the defective tissues, your doctors will delicately reconnect the nerves and blood vessels of the flap to those on the body using state-of-the-art microvascular surgical techniques.
+This way, as the free flaps heal, they assume the function and form of the tissues they replaced.